MauriceLim/Software-Development-Python-C-/README.md

 ♻️ Variance Reduction Techniques ->
 Enhanced pricing accuracy using:
 Antithetic Variates
 Delta Control Variates
-These techniques are applied to reduce simulation variance and improve convergence rates.
+These techniques are applied to reduce simulation variance and improve convergence rates

 🔧 Delta Variate Implementation ->
 Demonstrates how delta-based control variates are used in derivative pricing.
 Includes: